Examples

 turtlebot3_automatic_parking_vision

-uses rectified image based onimage_proc
+uses a rectified image based onimage_proc

 turtlebot3_automatic_parking_vision